 Interestingly, it appears that Appen recently purchased Leapforce.
 For now it seems that you can still apply for evaluation jobs at both sites, and that may continue to be the case, but I wouldn't be surprised if there are changes on the way for one site or the other in the near future.

 These jobs typically require you to visit a website for few minutes, and spend some time trying out links and exploring.

 Afterward you will provide feedback about your experience, usually via a voice recording or webcam.
 Some sites require you to leave your webcam on while someone guides you through a series of tasks and asks for your feedback along the way.

 In either case, since the evaluations aren't usually written, these are good jobs for people who don't enjoy typing.
 Some great companies where you can find this kind of work include Userlytics, and Analysia.

 Since these jobs involve spending the whole day talking to people, you typically don't have to type very much at all.
-Some good places to look for this kind of work include American Airlines, Expert Planet, and VIPDesk.
+Some good places to look for this kind of work include Live Ops, Alorica, and VIPDesk.

 Flexible Outside The Home Opportunities

 If you fit into this category, you could look into one of the many flexible opportunities available that take you outside the house into the fresh air.
-Some good examples of things to do in this category include driving for Lyft; walking dogs around your neighborhood for Wag, pet sitting for Rover, or signing up as a shopper for Instacart, buying groceries for people around your area.
+Some good examples of things to do in this category include delivering food orders for Shipt, grocery shopping for Instacart, or pet sitting for Rover.

 If you know of any other great online jobs that don't require much typing, please mention them below in the comments, and if you actually have any experience with any of the companies mentioned above, we'd love to hear your thoughts.